-The polymerase chain reaction (PCR) technique was developed in 1983 by Karry Mullis of the Cetus Corporation for use in research laboratories for establishing hereditary authentication.
+The polymerase chain reaction (PCR) technique was developed in 1983 by Karry Mullis of the Cetus Corporation.
+It was developed for use in research laboratories for establishing hereditary authentication.

-With the invention of this method, DNA profiling took giant strides forward on the forensic front as it became easy to identify fingerprints in criminal matters and in paternity tests.
+With the invention of this method, DNA profiling took giant strides forward on the forensic front.
+It became easy to identify fingerprints in criminal matters and in paternity tests.

 The drawback was that it was not as discriminating as the restriction fragment length polymorphism (RFLP).
 It was also difficult to determine a DNA profile for mixed samples, such as vaginal swap from a sexual assault victim.